 Since each of these is a hearty green killer, it also means most will kill grass and other plants, so avoid using them where they’ll damage your lawn.
 And for best results, use each during the sunniest part of the day.

-1. Spray unwanted broadleaf weeds with vodka.
+1. Spray unwanted broadleaf weeds with a homemade weed killer — vodka.

-Broadleaf weeds like dandelions, wild onions, chickweeds and plantain weeds can be a pain.
+Broadleaf weeds like dandelions, wild onions, chickweeds, and plantain weeds can be a pain.
 To kill them effectively, funnel vodka into a squirt bottle and spray the entire weed body when it’s exposed to extreme sun on a warm day.

-The vodka will remove the waxy coating on the leaves, and the hot sun will dry them up.
+This DIY broadleaf weed killer will remove the waxy coating on the leaves, and the hot sun will dry them up.
 Once the weeds are dead, pull them out and dispose of them.
 Avoid using vodka on grass.

 Note: Because of its acidity, it runs the risk of lowering the pH of the soil.
 Make sure to wear protective clothing and eye protection while using any of the solutions.

 5. Scald your weeds with boiling water, a simple DIY weed killer.

 Combine the essential oils, pure white vinegar, and dish soap, stirring the mixture well.
 Add the solution to a spray bottle, and get to work saturating your weeds.
 Avoid spraying on plants and grass you want to keep alive.

-2 liters pure white vinegar
+- 4 cups pure white vinegar

-1 Tbsp dish soap
+- 1 Tbsp. dish soap

-15 drops clove oil
+- 15 drops clove oil

-15 drops peppermint oil
+- 15 drops peppermint oil

 Baking soda is great for killing weeds in driveway or sidewalk cracks.
 Sprinkle a bit of baking soda directly on the weeds then spray on vinegar.
 A chemical reaction will occur, and the weeds will begin to shrivel and die.
 This solution works best when weeds are growing fast in the spring and fall.

-1 gallon pure white vinegar
+- 1 gallon pure white distilled vinegar

 Mix the ingredients together and get to spraying!
 If you only have time to spray your weeds on a cloudy day, add 10 to 15 drops of orange essential oil.
 The orange and vinegar combined will give the solution an added punch.
 Think of it as the weed-killing boost you’d normally get from the sunlight.